 - Frogs are on the move to their hibernation sites in streams, ponds and rivers, particularly on warm, wet evenings.
 Avoid low-lying roads at that time!
 Think about getting involved in Frog Watch.

 - Baby turtles are hatching.
 Look for shallow pits in gravely areas near water, and you may find the discarded eggshells.
-This year at Step Outside, we covered our own Snapping Turtle nests with chickenwire screens, and they hatched around the first of the month.
+Last year at Step Outside, we covered our own Snapping Turtle nests with chickenwire screens, and they hatched around the first of the month.
 We thought all but 4 baby turtles managed to get out of the enclosure, but further digging found 16 more struggling to get out of tightly-packed sand and gravel above a layer of eggshells.
 Perhaps recent, hard rains had collapsed the nest cavity and trapped the babies.
 Fifteen survived to join their brethren in the lake, courtesy of a first-class bucket ride.
 In previous years, they had been dug up by Skunks, Coyotes or coydogs earlier in the summer.
 Bad for the snappers, good for the Coyote pups.